Callidus2000/Dracoon/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-I'm currently preparing a CONTRIBUTE File with further insights to help with the module logic.
-Until then simply
+For more details please take a look at the [CONTRIBUTE](docs/CONTRIBUTING.md#Contributing-to-this-repository) document

+Short stop:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)